-The draft Tropical Marine Finfish Standard is the culmination of a WWF Coral Triangle Aquaculture Dialogue process that began in 2013.
+The Tropical Marine Finfish Standard is the culmination of a WWF Coral Triangle Aquaculture Dialogue process that began in 2013.
 During the three year process, almost 100 stakeholders including producers, civil society organizations, seafood buyers, scientists, academics and government representatives have participated.
-The draft standard was finalized after a meeting in Bali, Indonesia in December 2016.
+The draft standard was finalised after a meeting in Bali, Indonesia in December 2016.
 Species included in this standard are Grouper, Snapper, Barramundi, and Pompano.
 The standard follows closely in line with the other new draft standards and builds off of the expertise and knowledge base of the original Aquaculture Dialogues.
-The various draft standards are the result of that gap analysis and incorporate input and recommendations from NGOs and industry.
+The various draft standards were the result of that gap analysis and incorporated input and recommendations from NGOs and industry.

 Contact person: Michiel Fransen

 - Public consultation – Terms of reference (see below)

 - Public consultation – 1st draft (see below)

 - Public consultation – 2nd draft (see below)

 21 August – 21 September 2017